 The most valuable currency in our modern digital age is the valid information.
 Convenient, efficient and above all – secure communication and information sharing is an essential aspect of functioning to most enterprises, small businesses, as well as to individuals.
 I’ve been a member of several teams of ICT engineers over the last few years, maintaining complex corporative networks and systems of unified internal communication, and two major trends became evident to me.

-The ICT systems are heading towards wide implementation of IP-based communication within enterprises that will provide myriad of convenient services, such as instant messaging and e-mails, voice, and video, desktop sharing and conferences.
+The ICT systems are heading towards wide implementation of IP-based communication and GBA Emulator within enterprises that will provide myriad of convenient services, such as instant messaging and e-mails, voice, and video, desktop sharing and conferences.

 The other trend is centered around extensive security measures that will protect all the valuable data, personal as well as corporative.
 The threat of malicious software potentially damaging complex ICT systems is constantly present, so I’ve decided to put down a review and some expert’s advice on how to protect your information stored on various digital devices.